ruihildt/roller-derby-board/README.md

 What we have so far:

 - a track
-- working track and audio recording
+- working animation and audio recording
 - out of bounds detection

 What's missing to cover the basics: